Last Updated: 3 November 2025

 Curtain Installation Tips

-Make sure the curtains cover the entire window area,
+• Make sure the curtains cover the entire window area so you avoid gaps where heat can escape and light can sneak in,

 Thermomats, an Alternative to Curtains